As an Amazon Associate I earn from qualifying purchases. Click for details.

 Some universities and research groups offer workshops and symposia related to paranormal studies.
 Some include academic credits or certification.

 Some accredited colleges offer degrees that are custom-designed for the individual.
 They may also include credit for life experience.
 But, they aren’t likely to award a formal degree in parapsychology.

 As of mid-2006, when I first wrote this article, no accredited American college or university offered a formal parapsychology or paranormal studies degrees.
 The topic is too controversial.

 Many “degree mills” have sprouted up since the late 1960s.
 Their letterhead may look impressive.
 They may claim a 30+ year history in the field.
 They’re still degree mills.
 They have no accreditation, and very little respect in the professional community.
 Don’t waste your time and money.

-Likewise, any certified course – including mine – isn’t a degree.
+Likewise, a certified course isn’t a degree.
 It provides a basic background in paranormal research.
 What you’ll learn gives you credibility among ghost hunters.
 My course is free.
 The last time I checked, it was the only free, comprehensive ghost hunting course, online.

 Others charge money for similar courses.
 I can’t recommend spending more than $100, no matter how good the training.